Seattle Central College: Campus

 Seattle Central College is an urban campus on Seattle's Capitol Hill, located along its main thoroughfare, Broadway, and west of Cal Anderson Park.
 The college occupies 10 buildings.
 Its main structure is the five-story Broadway-Edison Building, which stands south of the four-story Science and Math Building.
 West of the Broadway-Edison building stand the four-story Mitchell Activity Center, a bookstore, and on-campus apartments for international students; south stand the three-story Broadway Performance Hall, the South Plaza, and the five-story Fine Arts Building.
 Other structures in the southern part of the campus include a three-story South Annex, Erickson Theater, and Siegal Center (the Seattle Colleges District headquarters).
 There is also a four-story parking garage just west of the Broadway Performance Hall.

+In addition to its campus, the college owns several parcels between Pine and Pike streets.

 Academics and programs

 Academic degrees

 Seattle Central College offers two accredited bachelor's degree programs, a Bachelor of Applied Science in Applied Behavioral Science, and a Bachelor of Applied Science in Allied Health.
 The applied nature of the degrees places increased emphasis on teaching practical skills, versus theory.
 In addition, two-year associate's degrees are offered that comply with Washington's Direct Transfer Agreement (DTA).
 The DTA guarantees that all credits taken will be accepted for transfer to any state university in Washington for completion of a bachelor's degree at that institution for persons wanting to pursue a B.A. or B.S. outside of Seattle Central.